willykurmann/ML-PredictDouble/README.md

 # ML-PredictDouble
 ## A Machine Learning project that predict the double of a value
-This is an Octave project that use linear regression to predict the double of a value.
+An Octave project that uses linear regression to predict the double of a value.